Azure/AzureDataLake/docs/PowerShell/FirstSteps.md

 #### Initialization
 1. Open a new PowerShell window.
-2. Log in to your Azure aacount
+2. Log in to your Azure account

 	Add-AzureAccount